 We won’t lie, the panelling was dicey.
 We placed the panels on the wall with some beads of sweat on our forehead – if we’d got the measurements wrong we’d have to wait all over again to get resized sheets.
 But luckily, they fit like a glove and we’d discovered caulk, which is ideal for filling any gaps.
 We used a liberal amount of No-More-Nails on each sheet to attach these to the walls and then left this to dry for about 24hours before priming and painting.

 Once the paint dried and we did the inevitable touch-ups, we got the corner table painted in the same colour as the wall and back in place.
 Other finishing touches we put in place were a stunning porthole mirror from Rockett St George and the portraits we mentioned earlier which are from Oil Archive.
-We wanted a statement piece of art too, so we were kindly gifted the Yellow Mark Painted Canvas from the amazing folk at Mineheart, which was the final finishing touch we needed.
+We wanted a statement piece of art too and the Yellow Mark Painted Canvas from the amazing folk at Mineheart* was one of the final finishing touches we needed.

 And that was it – we stood on a pretty gloomy Sunday morning and rejoiced as our hallway was done!
 It’s transformed the hallway from a dull, white box to a sleek, boutique hotel-feeling entrance.
 The panelling is giving it that much needed period flair that we were looking for, taking it from feeling like not just another new build property, but to something with a bit of personality.
 We adore the finished look and we’re really chuffed we undertook the paneling and painting ourselves, it was an amazing sense of achievement and we definitely gave ourselves a little pat on the back (and a well-earned glass of wine) once it was done.
 Sure, there are some things that we’d love to nip and tuck in the space – such as those white light switches and plug sockets – but we’re super content at the moment with the look and feel and we can come to those final bits and bobs at a later date.
 If anyone’s got any guidance about masking an entry phone in a new build flat, we’re totally all ears!